 If you’re looking for a subwoofer and amp, you probably like listening to music at high volumes.
 Unfortunately, loud music is a common cause of hearing issues later in life, and a shocking one in eight Americans has hearing loss in both ears.
 Kicker understands this and adds a subsonic filter to the amp that removes unwanted and dangerous low frequencies from the system.

-While compact, this is a beast of an amplifier and will do plenty of work pumping the biggest subwoofers on the market.
+While compact, Kicker 46CXA8001 is a beast of an amplifier and will do plenty of work pumping the biggest subwoofers on the market.

 3. MTX Audio TNP212D2 – Best Sub and Amp Package

-MTX offers the Terminator Power Pack Subwoofer System to fill this niche.
-This product comes with dual 12” subwoofers in an enclosure and a matching subwoofer amplifier.
+MTX Audio offers the TNP212D2 comes with dual 12” subwoofers in an enclosure and a matching subwoofer amplifier.

-The dual 12” speakers use a 1200W max power amplifier that features a variable crossover filter.
+The dual MTX Audio TNP212D2 12” speakers use a 1200W max power amplifier that features a variable crossover filter.
 This lets you dial the low and high pass filters between 40Hz and 400 Hz, giving you total control of the bass response of this system.

-The speakers are incredibly punchy and will test the output of the amp.
+The MTX Audio TNP212D2 speakers are incredibly punchy and will test the output of the amp.
 Luckily, the amplifier was tailor-picked to run these 12” subs at peak efficiency.
 You’ll get deep, loud, and clear bass from this system.

-While this may not be the best-looking system on our list, you still get plenty of sound from one of the best manufacturers on the market with the MTX Terminator package.
+While this may not be the best-looking system on our list, you still get plenty of sound from one of the best manufacturers on the market with the MTX Audio TNP212D2.

 4. Alpine MRV-M500 – Best Compact Subwoofer Amplifier

 This amp might be small, but it packs a deep and powerful bass response.
-Alpine’s 4th generation V-power amplifiers pump out plenty of power in a product that is 40% smaller than the last generation.
+Alpine’s 4th generation V-power amplifiers pump out plenty of power in Alpine MRV-M500 that is 40% smaller than the last generation.